Practical Guide: How to Fix a Leaking faucet after it has been turned off

 Educating Users

-Adopt these maintenance practices to extend the life of your plumbing, save on repairs, and conserve water.
+Adopt these maintenance practices to extend the life of your plumbing, save on repairs and conserve water.

 IN SUMMARY: ENSURING THE LONGEVITY OF YOUR FAUCETS